vengaer/Rise-of-the-Witch-King-Launcher/README.md

 After doing this, `rotwk_launcher` will contain everything needed to run the launcher.

-### Linux

-*Note that there is no "official" support for Linux as I have never run the game under Wine and therefore can't guarantee that everything works.*

- - `sudo pacman -Syu && pacman --needed -S git gcc make qt5-base openmp` (or equivalent for your package manager)
- - `cd && git clone https://gitlab.com/vilhelmengstrom/rotwkl.git && cd rotwkl`
- - `make release`

 ## Disclaimer

 This piece of software is not affiliated with either the Edain or BotTA mods.
 All credit for the mods go to the respective authors.